 Dairy does have some noteworthy nutritional qualities, including high levels of calcium and vitamin D. Moreover, a clear link between dairy and increased risks of cardiovascular disease and type 2 diabetes has not been established.
 Interestingly, patients without metabolic syndrome show reduced inflammation with dairy intake.
 However, because the nutritional properties in dairy can be acquired through other means, anyone who experiences an allergenic response or discomfort after consuming it should avoid it.

 Dairy should be viewed as a carbohydrate rather than a protein.
 Select types of dairy, such as foods like cottage cheese and Greek yogurt (unsweetened and plain), can be beneficial in promoting weight management.
 Cheese and butter, however, should be eaten sparingly.
 Vitamin K can be consumed through leafy green and cruciferous vegetables, while healthy vitamin D levels can be achieved through short time frames of daily sun exposure.

-As there is an array of dairy products, each fit into a macronutrient profile differently.
+As there is an array of dairy products, each fits into a macronutrient profile differently.
 Overall, dairy is not viewed as a carbohydrate – milk is.
-Cottage cheese and plain, unsweetened Greek yogurt is treated as protein and cheeses/butter are utilized as a fat source.
+Cottage cheese and plain, unsweetened Greek yogurt are treated as protein, and cheeses/butter are utilized as a fat source.

 Additionally, to have a more comprehensive understanding of how different types of dairy affect the individual, food sensitivity and nutrient testing is recommended.